AllanJamil/alm02-allan-pedram/README.md

 ### Jenkinsfiledeployment

 Use the Jenkinsfiledeployment for deploying the application directly on jenkins.
-The file contains only one stage with the command;
+The file contains only one stage with the command to run the application.

 ```sh
 mvn spring-boot:run